pythonai170624/pages/A19c-NLP.md

 ## סיכום:

-* `noun_chunks` מחזיר צירופים שמניים אוטומטית מהטקסט
+* `noun_chunks` returns noun phrases automatically from the text
-* `displaCy` מציע ויזואליזציה לחלקים לשונות עקריים במשפט
+* `displaCy` offers visual representation of key linguistic elements in the sentence
-* חשוב לעבוד משפט הפעולה אתה ואת הישויות בובה ובאפקט
+* Understanding and using these tools helps you analyze both the structure and content of text effectively